Harnessing carbon finance to arrest deforestation: saving the Javan rhinoceros

 This project sought to change this by working with all parties to achieve ‘win-wins’ that result in conservation within the park, economic flows to Vietnam and poverty reduction for poor neighbouring communities

 Threats: Gradual encroachment is having a devastating impact on the minimum viable range of many mammal populations in the park, in particular the Javan Rhinoceros.
 The main cause of forest conversion is to plant ‘cash crops’ – particularly cashew nuts.
 Vietnam is the largest cashew exporter in the world, with exports totalling US$505 million in 2006, increasing annually by 10% and showing no sign of abating.
 The area around CTNP is a major cashew growing area, chiefly for the poorest in society since this hardy crop can grow on marginal sloping land with minimal water needs.

 Also, the wildlife trade in this area is rampant and is of concern, particularly for the boar, gaur and deer populations.
 Furthermore, deforestation and degradation associated with agricultural expansion contributes to the emissions of greenhouse gases associated with climate change.
 The current rate of land cover change from forest to agriculture shows a significant release of carbon stored in the forest.

-Authorities and NGOs agree that the only way this situation can be reversed is by providing a stronger economic incentive for protection over conversion.
-To aid this reversal, this project will package two key elements of economic incentive – Reductions in Emissions from Deforestation and Degradation (REDD) and co-management.
+Authorities and NGOs agreed that the only way the situation could be reversed is by providing a stronger economic incentive for protection over conversion.
+To aid this reversal, this project package two key elements of economic incentive – Reductions in Emissions from Deforestation and Degradation (REDD) and co-management.